 Section 5 - Surface Water, summarizes the various surface water and surface water-related components in the Mission Creek Subbasin including precipitation, stream flow, imported water delivery for direct groundwater replenishment, and wastewater treatment and disposal during the water year.
-This section also includes a description of contracts with the California Department of Water Resources (CDWR) and Metropolitan Water District of Southern California (MWD) for access and availability of imported water for use in the Mission Creek Subbasin.
+This section also includes a description of contracts with the California Department of Water Resources (CDWR) and Metropolitan Water District of Southern California (MWD) for access and availability of imported water for replenishment of the Mission Creek Subbasin.

-Section 6 - Total Water Use, provides a summary of the total water use by water use by area and sector.
+Section 6 - Total Water Use, provides a summary of the total water use by water use sector and source.